A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Post-buckling analysis: ``Lyapunov-Schmidt-Koiter'' approach

 With the third and fourth variations \eqref{LSK-ex-Po-3} and \eqref{LSK-ex-Po-4} as well as Eq.~\eqref{LSK-ex-Po-9}, we obtain

 Now from Eq.~\eqref{LSK-ex-Po-10}, we can get the values of $\lambda_1$ in Eq.~\eqref{PBA-2-6a} and $\lambda_2$ in Eq.~\eqref{PBA-2-7}, such that

 Since $\lambda_1 =0$ and $\lambda_2 > 0$, from Eq.~\eqref{PBA-3-18} and the schematic in Fig.~\ref{PBA-1b}, the bifurcation branch is symmetric and stable after the horizontal load $F^m$ slightly exceeds the threshold $F_c^m$.
+More discussions are also listed here.
 With Eq.~\eqref{LSK-ex-Po-11}, the expansion of the load parameter $F^m$ is

 Since the small scalar $\zeta$ is the amplitude of the buckling mode $\theta_1$ in Eq.~\eqref{LSK-ex-Po-9}, we have

 and the load-shortening distance is

 By Eq.~\eqref{LSK-ex-Po-13}, Eq.~\eqref{LSK-ex-Po-12} can be rewritten as